puppetlabs/design-system/packages/react-layouts/README.md

 - `npm run lint`: Lint everything
 - `npm run format`: Run auto code formatting

-## Puppet Uikit generator:
+## Puppet uikit generator

-This ui was built in accordance with the patterns established in the [puppet uikit generator](https://github.com/puppetlabs/uikit).
-You may find it useful to create component boilerplate with
+This package was built in accordance with the patterns established in the [uikit](https://github.com/puppetlabs/design-system/tree/master/packages/uikit).
+You may find it useful to create component boilerplate with:

 ```
 uikit generate component <ComponentName> -d src/client/components